zeal-io/rn-test-task/README.md

 ```

-I'll also include this insomnia backup file for you to use as a reference & also test with.
+I've also included an insomnia backup file for you to use as a reference.
+- make sure to update the header token accordingly.
 - download insomnia from https://insomnia.rest/
 - import the file